pixelomer/AdventOfCode/README.md

 These are my solutions for Advent of Code.
 I was still new to JavaScript when I started solving Advent of Code puzzles so some of the solutions here could be really bad.

+These solutions were made for node.js v16.13.0 and may not work for older versions.

 ## Scripts

 ### `./fetch.js [all]`